 IHRSA is working with the UNESCO Chair on a proposal to the WHO for UFIT.
-The end goal of our proposal is to gain support from the WHO to roll out a large expansion of UFIT in the United States.
+The end goal of our proposal is to gain support from the WHO to roll out a large expansion of UFIT.
 This proposal has been submitted as an Inter UN Agency collaboration between the WHO and UNESCO.

 Ready to get involved?
 Start by emailing me to see how you can join the UFIT family.

 Here's the thing.
 In our industry, we often talk about reaching that 80% of people who aren't currently exercising in clubs, but if we want to get more people more active, we need to make it easier for all people to get active.